OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 etc.

 An important point to note, Next will take these translations at `build` time, therefore any change to the json files means a restart of the server.

+Next-i18 Next also needs a common.json in each of the locales sub-folders.
+This is where you would put translations used all over the app such as the title of the app, or the content of call to action buttons.

 ### Translating our app